itayhubara/BinaryNet/README.md

 ## run with Docker
 The Docker is built from `nvidia/cuda:8.0-cudnn5-devel` with Torch commit `0219027e6c4644a0ba5c5bf137c989a0a8c9e01b`

-- To build image, run: `docker build -t binarynet:torch-gpu-cuda-8.0 -f Dockerfile/binarynet-torch-gpu-cuda-8.0 .`
+- To build image, run: `docker build -t binarynet:torch-gpu-cuda-8.0 -f Dockerfile/binarynet-torch-gpu-cuda-8.0 .` or to pull docker image: `docker pull hychiang/binarynet:torch-gpu-cuda-8.0`

 - To launch image with gpu, run: `docker run -it --gpus all binarynet:torch-gpu-cuda-8.0`